Contact the Office of Graduate Admissions and Recruitment

 Pharm.D.
 Application Process

-• All verified applications undergo a preliminary file review for minimum admission requirements, after which qualified applicants will be invited to an interview.
+• All verified applications undergo a preliminary review for minimum admission requirements, after which qualified applicants will be invited to participate in an interview.
 All interviews are by invitation only.

 • Limited Merit Scholarships are available to new incoming Doctor of Pharmacy students who have demonstrated strong academic achievement.
 Scholarship recipients will be notified at the point of acceptance.